Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 - Beyond the study, I thrive on adrenaline-fueled outdoor pursuits like skydiving, scuba diving, free diving, climbing, and kayaking.

-Whether it’s conquering algorithms or mountains, I relish every opportunity to grow, learn, and adapt.
+Whether it’s conquering algorithms or braving the wild, I embrace every chance to grow, learn, and adapt.

 ---